ECG Audit Checklist & Training: Cut Placement Errors 82%

 7 First individual feedback sessions Educator/Manager

-8 Install department dashboard (break room) QC Lead
+8 Install department dashboard in break room QC Lead

 Days 61–90: Refinement